-Content rules allows user to add dynamic content to email message by mapping it relative to the recipient information from Datamart.
+Content rules allow users to add dynamic content to email messages by mapping it relative to the recipient information from the Datamart.

 What is the difference between Content Rule and Content block?

 - The immediate difference is the way these two types of variables are displayed on the HTML document.

 - A Content Rule applies to the whole email and allows for 1 conditional rule to affect multiple variables in the message.
 A Content Block is a single condition and a single variable affecting a single block or object in the message.